Skip to main content

 This is a year-long course covering a broad range of topics fundamental to working with children with special needs.
 The course aims to equip students with practical tools and encourages them to adopt a reflective attitude towards their work and recognize the scope, attitude, and context of curative educational practice.
 It is taught by a team of instructors, who cover such topics as overview of the history of the Camphill Movement, attitudes of care, sensory integration, the importance of rhythm in health and well-being, social games and activities, syndromes and pathologies, and an understanding of temperaments as a tool for education and self-education.

-In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Curative Education, Education, Special Education, Educational Psychology, Waldorf Education, Social Work, Human Services, Social Science, and any discipline which could benefit from such a complementary learning experience (9/05) (10/10 revalidation) (11/15 revalidation) (10/20 revalidation).
+In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Inclusive Social Development, Curative Education, Education, Special Education, Educational Psychology, Waldorf Education, Social Work, Human Services, Social Science, and any discipline which could benefit from such a complementary learning experience (9/05) (10/10 revalidation) (11/15 revalidation) (10/20 revalidation).